 Before we start I want to point out my typical day isn’t exactly what I do each day.
 The pattern I follow changes over time as I evolve.
 As I complete one project or start another, determines a large part of how I organize my time.
 Tax season is a different schedule than the remainder of the year.
 Even the seasons affect my work patterns.
 I tend to stay in bed later in the autumn than during the other seasons.

-Many years ago I met an author who did his writing late at night.
+Many years ago I met a science fiction author, Mike Resnick, who did his writing late at night.
 He would start writing at midnight for three or four hours before going to bed.
 In the morning his wife would proof read the prior evening’s work and add suggestions.
 It worked for him.
 I decided this must be an awesome way to get the creative juices flowing.
 The experiment lasted exactly one night.
-What worked for him did not work for me.
+What works for him did not work for me.
 That is the lesson before we start.
 Learn from example, but don’t copy.
 I have found what works for me.
 You will be different.
-Stephen King sits his ass in a chair each morning until 2,000 words of draft are out; it usually takes him until early afternoon.
+Stephen King sits his tail in a chair each morning until 2,000 words of draft are out; it usually takes him until early afternoon.
 After writing, King goes for a long walk.
 The styles are endless.
 King’s style only works if it fits your schedule and personality.

 6:00 a.m.
 Sometimes I get out of bed at 4 in the morning, but normally it is between 5 and 6.
 During the autumn I stay in bed closer to 6, while 5 o’clock in more typical the rest of the year.
 In high school I milked cows before school so I got up every day at 3:30.
 Yeah, I still have nightmares.